 Assess sufficiency of the system to integrate new resources and loads on an aggregate or regional basis as needed for the reliable and efficient operation of the system

 Analyze various aspects of system performance.
-(Including but not limited to, transient network analysis, small signal analysis, electromagnetic transients program (“EMTP”) analysis, or delta P analysis)
+(Including but not limited to, transient network analysis, small signal analysis, electromagnetic transients program (EMTP) analysis, or delta P analysis)

 Examine short circuit performance of the system. (e.g. circuit breakers, bus systems, ground grids, and circuit switchers)